 Instantly and silently, the threat attacking Kalen's face appeared to disappear.
 He waited for a second before prying open his eyes.
 Grace was still wondering what this was all about.
-She couldn't sense anything, but the light in her eyes had gone out and she continued to watch Kalen carefully so as not to make an unnecessary mistake on her part.
+She couldn't sense anything, but the light in her eyes had gone out.
+She continued to watch Kalen carefully so as not to make an unnecessary mistake on her part.

 Finally, Kalen stopped pinching his nose and confidently took a big gulp of air as if he'd been underwater for minutes.

 "What the hell just happened?" asked Grace still perplexed.

 "Poison midges.
 A swarm of invisible microbots designed to be inhaled by the target.
 I recognized their signature as soon as they were in range.
 You would have been fine, but you did good to copy me, just in case.
 Another human... in my place... without previous knowledge of these little fellas... would already be flopping around on the ground spewing his guts up.
 Then he'd be dead.
 This shit acts fast.
 No time for antidotes or anything like that."

 "Oh, I see," said Grace tentatively.
 "What about your helmet?
 Why didn't you activate it?"